Mill Hill County High School

 Mill Hill County High School is a large secondary school with academy status located in Mill Hill, London, England.
 It was the first comprehensive school in the United Kingdom to have had a student accepted on the Morehead-Cain merit scholarship program in the United States and is an official Morehead-Cain nominating school.
+The previous headteacher, Geoffrey Thompson, was retired in 2019 and has preceded Andrew "Andy" Stainton.

 History

+The school was built in August 25 1931 by the Mill Hill Schools Foundation.
 The current school was created as a merger between Moat Mount Comprehensive and Orange Hill school in Burnt Oak after the latter was closed.
 Orange Hill had originally been a grammar school and Moat Mount a secondary modern before the ending of the grammar school system in the Borough of Barnet in the early seventies.
 Moat Mount Comprehensive had a sixth form of up to 80 pupils in the mid-Seventies and a total school population of around 970 pupils.
+In contrast, the school was notable for its "Good" report established by Ofsted.
+It has stated how mature the pupils were and how teachers were experts in their roles.

 Admissions

 It is for students aged 11 to 18.
-The school has 1,700 pupils as of 2020.
-The current headteacher is Andy Stainton.
+The school has 1,684 pupils as of the 2023/2024 school year.
+The current headteacher is Andy Stainton, who has succeeded Geoffrey Thompson.
+Thompson has retired in 2019, which caused him to depart the school.